 Having a check up with your gynaecologist is important, not just for the health benefits, but also you can build a trusting relationship with a professional in case there ever is a medical issue.
 Reassurance provided by your gynaecologist and the information provided to you will help you further build up your confidence.

-recommend that all women have an annual check-up to prevent them developing illnesses such as cervical cancer, endometrial cancer or ovarian cancer.
-Usually an annual check-up will
+We recommend that all women have an annual check-up to prevent them developing illnesses such as cervical cancer, endometrial cancer or ovarian cancer.
+Usually an annual check-up will include:

 A consultation during which you would discuss your medical history and any worries or concerns.